project-storytime/storytime/README.md

 # projectstorytime
-just look at the code, it's pretty simple. all the stories are from aragon-press.com. storytime is made by aragonpress
+just look at the code, it's pretty simple. all the stories are from aragon-press.com. storytime is made by aragon press